bosskrub9992/templatebe/README.md

 # templatebe

 A monorepo built using Golang and adhering to Clean Architecture principles.
-This template is designed to help developers create scalable and maintainable projects with ease.
-Our template includes a core library for sharing dependencies between services, making it easier to manage, refactor and maintain the project.
+This template is designed to help developers create a scalable and maintainable project with multiple service with ease.
+Here is the benefits to use monorepo https://monorepo.tools/.
+Our template also includes a core library for sharing dependencies between services, making it easier to manage, refactor and maintain the project while not breaking the microservice design pattern.

 ### Prerequisite